RJT1990/mantra/README.md

 - Boilerplate classes for common dataset and model types
 - Command-line interface for training with parameter parsing
-- Provisions and configures cloud instances for remote training
+- Automatic provisioning of cloud instances for remote training
 - Training tracking with a UI and automatic versioning of all files
 - Encapsulation of datasets and models by design, enabling easy sharing